Litre: Everyday usage

 The abbreviation "cc" (for cubic centimetre, equal to a millilitre or mL) is a unit of the cgs system, which preceded the MKS system, which later evolved into the SI system.
 The abbreviation "cc" is still commonly used in many fields, including medical dosage and sizing for combustion engine displacement.

-The microlitre (μL) has been known in the past as the lambda (λ), but this usage is now discouraged.
+The microlitre (μL) has been known in the past as the lambda (λ), but this usage is discouraged as of 2014.
 In the medical field the microlitre is sometimes abbreviated as mcL on test results.

 Shot glasses with centilitre fill line graduations.
 "ARC" is the maker's (Arc International) certification of accuracy.

 In the SI system, apart from prefixes for powers of 1000, use of the "centi" (10^{−2}), "deci" (10^{−1}), "deca" (10^{+1}) and "hecto" (10^{+2}) prefixes with litres is common.
 For example, in many European countries, the hectolitre is the typical unit for production and export volumes of beverages (milk, beer, soft drinks, wine, etc.) and for measuring the size of the catch and quotas for fishing boats; decilitres are common in Croatia, Switzerland and Scandinavia and often found in cookbooks, and restaurant and café menus; centilitres indicate the capacity of drinking glasses and of small bottles.
 In colloquial Dutch in Belgium, a "vijfentwintiger" and a "drieëndertiger" (literally "twenty-fiver" and "thirty-threer") are the common beer glasses, the corresponding bottles mention 25 cL and 33 cL.
 Bottles may also be 75 cL or half size at 37.5 cL for "artisanal" brews or 70 cL for wines or spirits.
 Cans come in 25 cL, 33 cL and 50 cL.
 Similarly, alcohol shots are often marked in cL in restaurant menus, typically 3 cL.

 Petrol units used in the world:

 In countries where the metric system was adopted as the official measuring system after the SI standard was established, common usage eschews prefixes that are not powers of 1000.
 For example, in Canada, Australia, and New Zealand, consumer beverages are labelled almost exclusively using litres and millilitres.
 An exception is in pathology, where for instance blood lead level and blood sugar level may be measured in micrograms/milligrams per decilitre.

 For larger volumes, kilolitres, megalitres, and gigalitres, have been used by the Northern Territory Government for measuring water consumption, reservoir capacities and river flows, although cubic metres are also used.
 Cubic metres are generally used for non-liquid commodities, such as sand and gravel, or storage space.